trln/trln_argon/README.md

 ### `entrypoint.sh`

 This does some startup magic, like removing PID files which are often not cleaned up when stopping containers.
-It also bundles up various commands to automate common operations.
+It also bundles up various commands to automate common operations (e.g. `test` and `rubocop`).
 See the source of this file for more details.

+The entrypoint command is also useful if you are running a shell "inside" the container (by starting it with either `shell` or `/bin/bash` as the command), as it tends to make sure that all gems are already installed.

+    # entrypoint.sh rubocop

 ### `bundler_config.rb`